-The ExpressVPN Future of Privacy Scholarship
+The ExpressVPN Future of Privacy Scholarship is now closed

 The ExpressVPN Future of Privacy Scholarship was created to raise awareness of internet privacy and security.